enzo-dante/tech_prep/se_topics.md

+# Software Engineering Guide

-# Econometrics
+## Econometrics

 Econometrics is the application of statistical methods to economic data in order to give empirical content to economic relationships.

-# TRADEOFFS: relational and non-relational databases
+## TRADEOFFS: relational and non-relational databases

 SQL is a query language, whereas MySQL is a relational database that uses SQL to query a database